emrysr/emoncms-debug/README.md

 # emoncms-debug
+Accessed by the Setup sidebar menu under "Debug".
-see the config and environment settings used within the application
+Allows you to see the config and environment settings used within EmonCMS.

 ![variables list](debug-module-screenshot.png)
 ![settings screenshot](emoncms-debug-screenshot.png)